harris221212/gtksourceview-syntax/readme.md

 # Instructions

-To use, copy the `lua.lang` file to `/usr/share/gtksourceview-4/language-specs/lua.lang`, and the `oblivion.xml` file to `/usr/share/gtksourceview-4/styles/oblivion.xml`
+To use, copy the `lua.lang` file to `/usr/share/gtksourceview-4/language-specs/lua.lang`, and the `vscode.xml` file to `/usr/share/gtksourceview-4/styles/oblivion.xml`.
+Select the `VSCode` theme in a Gedit.

 Currently I have only done Lua, but I plan to do: